Botanical Name: Coreopsis lanceolata

 Common Name: Lanceleaf Coreopsis, Lanceleaf Tickseed, Sand Coreopsis

-Description: Beautiful Texas native perennial that grows 2-3′ tall and wide and is semi-evergreen to evergreen.
+Description: Beautiful Florida native perennial that grows 2-3′ tall and wide and is semi-evergreen to evergreen.
 Can be planted in sun to part shade in your garden beds, rock gardens, containers, meadows, or prairies.
 It blooms pretty daisy-type yellow flowers late Spring to Summer.
 Deadheading increases flower production, but leave some seed heads on at the end of the season for it to reseed itself.
 Is drought tolerant after becoming established.
 Attracts butterflies, native bees, and other pollinators.
+The seeds are eaten by birds and other small wildlife.
 Good cut flower.
 Tends to sprawl if in too wet of soil.

 Another really cool aspect of coreopsis is it attracts predatory or parasitoid insects that prey on pest bugs.
 In other words, it attracts the good bugs that get rid of the bad bugs.
 Which means you need to have this in your garden for Integrated Pest Management or Conservation Biological Control.

-This plant in 1-gallon containers is 8-15″ tall and wide, not including the container.
+This plant in 1-gallon containers is 5-15″ tall, not including the container.